derek-baker/functional-programming-jargon/readme.md

 ## Auto Currying
 Transforming a function that takes multiple arguments into one that, if provided with fewer than the correct number of arguments, returns a function that takes the rest.
 When the function gets the correct number of arguments it is then evaluated.

-In the example below, unctions in F# are auto-curried.
+In the example below, functions in F# are auto-curried.

 ```fs
 let add x y = x + y